mikewest/mikewest.org/_posts/2008-11-03-the-overton-window-at-work.markdown

 Alias:
 - http://mikewest.org/blog/id/94
 Modified: '2008-11-03T21:27:46Z'
-Tags:
+Teaser: The 'Overton window' is a bit of political jargon that describes how politicians
+    influence the perceptions and debates that go on among the voting public.
+In this thinly veiled (but mercifully short) rant, I argue that it's equally applicable to my workplace.
+Title: The Overton Window at Work
+layout: post
+tags:
 - Personal
 - Yahoo!
 - Y!
 - workplace
 - rant
-Teaser: The 'Overton window' is a bit of political jargon that describes how politicians
-    influence the perceptions and debates that go on among the voting public.
-In this thinly veiled (but mercifully short) rant, I argue that it's equally applicable to my workplace.
-Title: The Overton Window at Work
-layout: post
 ---
 This election "year" has gone on longer than I thought possible, and each time I pop open NetNewsWire to sift through my vaguely-political set of feeds, I'm stunned that we're still disagreeing about some things, and equally stunned that we've _begun_ to disagree about other things as if they were reasonable topics of debate.
 Obama as communist socialist fascist terrorist?
 Really?
 How did we get there?